One-Language/One/README.md

 # The ET Programming Language

-_ET_ is an open source self-host,bootstrapping **system programming language** that easy to build , reliable, and efficient, performance software.
+_ET_ is an open source self-host,bootstrapping **system programming language** that easy to build, reliable, and efficient, performance software.

 The compiler will be release in next few months.